 Depending on whether the property is owned by an individual or a holding vehicle in the form of a legal entity, the acquisition of real estate can be structured as an asset deal, acquiring the asset from the individual or the holding vehicle, or as a share deal, acquiring the shares in the holding vehicle from the shareholders.

-As the acquisition of – currently – 95 per cent or more of the shares in a legal entity that owns German-situs property (the relevant threshold is quite likely be lowered to 90 per cent according to most recent legislative initiatives (see Section VII.i)) triggers real estate transfer tax (RETT), structures are being used under which the seller retains more than 5 per cent (in the future quite likely 10 per cent, see above) of the shareholding in the holding vehicle.
-Under the current RETT regime, the remaining more than 5 per cent of the shares in a property owning corporation may be acquired RETT-free by an independent third party (which may be a separate fund managed by the same asset manager), but these structures allowing the RETT free transfer of 100 per cent of the shares in a corporation will no longer be feasible under the proposed new RETT regime.
+As the acquisition of currently 95 per cent or more of the shares in a legal entity that owns German-situs property triggers real estate transfer tax (RETT), structures are being used under which the seller retains more than 5 per cent of the shareholding in the holding vehicle (for proposed changes to the respective fractions see Section VII.i).
+Under the current RETT regime, the remaining more than 5 per cent of the shares in a property owning corporation may be acquired RETT-free by an independent third party (which may be a separate fund managed by the same asset manager), but these structures allowing the RETT free transfer of 100 per cent of the shares in a corporation shall no longer be feasible under a proposed new RETT regime.

 On the buyer's side, a foreign investor may structure the acquisition either directly (as an individual or existing legal entity) or through a foreign or German acquisition vehicle.

 If a German property is owned and let by a foreign investor (or a foreign acquisition vehicle), the rental income is subject to German income tax, but no trade tax applies unless a German permanent establishment exists.
 The property as such does not constitute a permanent establishment.

 If the foreign investor wishes to create an acquisition vehicle governed by German law, the full range of legal entities under German law is available, and the choice of legal form often depends on issues of limitation of liability and tax treatment of the acquisition vehicle.